Home GastronomyMy favorite Italian restaurants in Paris

 Dai Dai Faubourg Saint-Denis

-After its success on Rue Oberkampt (remember I already talked about it here on the blog), the pizzeria Dai Dai opened a second location at 69 rue du Faubourg Saint Denis.
-When I arrived, I was surprised to recognize the place, because I had tested this address in 2014 when it was still called “Monsieur Baba“.
-On-site, you can create your own pizza according to your tastes and moods with a range of ingredients offered to customize your base Margherita or Marinara pizza.
+After its success on Rue Oberkampf (remember, I already told you about it here on the blog), the pizzeria Dai Dai opened a second location at 69 rue du Faubourg Saint Denis.
+When I arrived, I was surprised to recognize the place because I had tested this address in 2014 when it was still called “Monsieur Baba“.
+On-site, you can create your own pizza according to your tastes and moods with a range of ingredients offered to customize your Margherita or Marinara pizza base.

-A little extra: the establishment has a terrace overlooking rue du Faubourg Saint Denis for sunny days.
+The little extra: the establishment has a terrace overlooking Rue du Faubourg Saint Denis for sunny days.

-Thanks to Dai Dai restaurant for this invitation.
+Thank you to restaurant Dai Dai for this invitation.

 Tested in 2019